View Cynthia Hubble's Obituary on Bakersfield.com and share memories

 Cindi will be missed by all, but we know she is now without pain or suffering.
 Always the organizer, Cindi is now making preparations for the time we will all be reunited with her in Heaven.
 Her daily activities now include hunting and fishing everyday with Dad, and Sundays are reserved for NASCAR with Pat.

-Cindi is survived by her husband, Donnie; her mother, Peggy Bryson; sister, Cheryl "Cheri" (Bryson) Kiser; brother, Ty Bryson (Lori); sister-in-law, Connie Warren (Gibb); sister-in-law, Donna Ellison (Danny); brother-in-law, Randy Hubble (Dana); nephew, TJ Bryson; niece, Bailey Bryson; great-nieces, Annalee Abernathy, along with numerous other nieces and nephews.
+Cindi is survived by her husband, Donnie; her mother, Peggy Bryson; sister, Cheryl "Cheri" (Bryson) Kiser; brother, Ty Bryson (Lori); sister-in-law, Connie Warren (Gibb); sister-in-law, Donna Ellison (Danny); brother-in-law, Randy Hubble (Dana); nephew, Jeff Lupardus (Jennifer); nieces, Brandi Ann (Randy), and Courtney Geer (Jeff); nephew, TJ Bryson; niece, Bailey Bryson; great-nieces, Annalee Abernathy and Britton Calalez, great nephew, Weston Geer, great niece, Laynee Abernathy, along with numerous other nieces and nephews.

 Cindi is preceded in death by her father-in-law, William Hubble Sr.; niece, Staci Stranberg; grandmother, Altha Smith; mother-in-law, Pat Hubble; and her father, Ronnie Bryson.